Meet Our Team in Maple Grove, MN

 Christina Buscko MS, LPCCShe/Her/Hers Licensed Professional Clinical Counselor MN Board Approved Supervisor for LPC and LPCC

 Bachelor’s degree in Psychology and Sociology - University of Minnesota Duluth

 Master’s degree in Mental Health Counseling - Capella University

-In her free time she enjoys spending it with her spouse and three kids.
+In her free time she enjoys spending it with her spouse and kids.
 She loves to travel when she gets the time, and when she doesn’t, a day-trip to Duluth will tide her over.

 Katie SchultzMSW, LICSW, LADC

 Katie Schultz MSW, LICSW, LADCShe/Her/Hers Licensed Independent Clinical Social Worker Licensed Alcohol and Drug Counselor

 Bachelor's Degree in Social Work and Addiction Counseling - University of Mary